TFT or Thyroid Test Price

-To test whether your thyroid gland is functioning well, the doctors generally prescribe TSH test in addition to the tests of the hormones that thyroid gland itself produces.
+The thyroid test will help to detect any abnormalities in the thyroid gland.
+The thyroid test is also referred to as TFT or thyroid function test.
+To test whether your thyroid gland is functioning well, the doctors generally prescribe the TSH test in addition to the tests of the hormones that the thyroid gland itself produces.

 Anyone can develop thyroid dysfunction and the reasons may not be known.
 It generally impacts Indian women much more than Indian men.
 Middle-aged women are more likely to have it but younger women are also at risk.
 There are broadly four factors which may contribute to thyroid dysfunction:

 - Stress: Some studies have shown that there is a correlation between the stress one takes and the development of thyroid dysfunction.
 Stress leads to the production of cortisol, a hormone, which impacts the production of thyroid-stimulating hormone (TSH), which in turn leads to thyroid diseases.

 - Certain foods should be avoided: Some foods like high sugar drinks, sugar substitutes, and fat substitutes may be bad for thyroid function.
 Also, certain vegetables called cruciferous vegetables including cabbage, cauliflower, watercress, and others should be cooked or steamed before eating.
 The raw form of these vegetables contain goitrogens which can impact thyroid function negatively.

 - Vitamin D deficiency: Vitamin D deficiency can have many negative impacts on the body including the impact of the function of the thyroid gland.
 Given that vitamin D has many important functions in the body and Indians are facing vitamin D deficiency epidemic, you may want to check your vitamin D levels.

 - Environmental factors: PFCs which are used in water-resistant clothing and non-stick cookware may impact thyroid negatively if the exposure is high.